By Michelle Berry.

 After two weeks, I fell down a rabbit hole of learning where food comes from, how it gets processed, how it affects our health, and how it affects the health of our environment.
 Chris waved the white flag and went back to eating his normal diet.
 My brain, my heart, my stomach, my cells, even my blood all understood things differently now—turning back was not an option for me.
 My heart couldn’t—and it still can’t—unsee those images of factory farms.
 I began looking into the eyes of every cow in a field or fish in a tank with deep compassion.

-So, three and a half years later, here’s a new food challenge: finding a restaurant on the South Shore to enjoy a savory vegan entree and a cocktail with my surf-and-turf loving family.
+So, several years later, here’s a new food challenge: finding a restaurant on the South Shore to enjoy a savory vegan entree and a cocktail with my surf-and-turf-loving family.

 Even though 99.9% of us aren’t vegan and are getting twitchy just at the thought, many of us do want to add some mouth-watering, non-traditional plant-based foods to our diet.
 Recent research conducted by OnePoll for the non-dairy food producer So Delicious Dairy Free found that 1 in 3 American consumers eat at least one plant-based meal a day, averaging four per week.
 The study also found that 52% of Americans are exchanging meat for plant-based ingredients daily and are open to the idea of vegan food.